 Peke Safety offers products that should be considered for the purposes of protecting yourself and others, our KN95 half-masks paired with a Face Shield and a Powercap active.
-Both solutions integrate a protective to ensure that your eyes are not a potential vector for infection, and our Powercap Active provides N98-levels of positive pressure filtration directs expelled air away from the direction the user is facing.
-It is critical to again stress that neither solution is a guarantee of protection and that any PPE must be worn in accordance with social distancing guidelines and other cleanliness protocols to have a chance of being effective.
+Both solutions integrate a protective to ensure that your eyes are not a potential vector for infection, and our Powercap Active provides N98-levels of positive pressure filtration directing expelled air away from the direction the user is facing.
+It is critical to again stress that any PPE must be worn in accordance with social distancing guidelines and other cleanliness protocols to have a chance of being effective.

 Can Positive Air Purifying Respirators and Half-masks including the Powercap Active Protect Others from Exposure if they have Ventilation Holes in the Bottom?